Frequently Asked Questions

 Jobs and visas

 After you’ve received your pin and have a job, you must apply for and then receive a valid work visa to ensure you can legally work in the UK.
-Visa requirements are subject to change to keep up to date visit the below websites
+Visa requirements are subject to change to keep up to date visit the below websites.

-Useful Links
+Useful Links - Guernsey/Channel Islands

 Visit Guernsey